Written by Donna Wentworth

 Don’t Believe The Hype

 Solar energy remains a smart investment, offering long-term financial benefits, environmental advantages, and increased energy independence.
-Don’t let the fear induced by media reports deter you from considering or continuing your solar journey.
+Don’t let the fear induced by media reports stop you from considering or continuing your solar journey.
 With the right approach, you can navigate the new charges effectively and continue to reap the rewards of clean, renewable energy.